Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/Docs/JS/HOL.md

 	_Configuring a new affinity group_

 1. Back in the **Create a New Storage Account** dialog, click **Create** to register your new storage account.
 Wait until the account provisioning process completes and updates the **Storage Accounts** tree view.
 Notice that the **Properties** pane shows the **URL** assigned to each service in the storage account.
-Record the public storage account name-this is the first segment of the URL assigned to your endpoints.
+Record the public storage account name, this is the first segment of the URL assigned to your endpoints.

 	![Storage account successfully created](images/storage-account-successfully-created.png?raw=true)